ARMmbed/icetea/doc/plugin_framework.md

 management via allocators is implemented at present.

 ## PluginBase
-PluginBase is the base module for all plugins used by IcedTea.
+PluginBase is the base module for all plugins used by Icetea.
 It contains the classes used to define the plugin types.
 The two classes contained in PluginBase module are PluginBase, which is the base class for test case level plugins, and RunPluginBase, which is